cstayyab/AFATS/README.md

 by *[cstayyab](https://github.com/cstayyab)*

-Away From All The Shit (AFATS) [basically designed for myself] is a browser home page / new tab document for people who want a clean, efficient and productive homepage that is totally in their control and cann be used on all the devices with cross-browser compatibility.
+Away From All The Shit (AFATS) [basically designed for myself] is a browser home page / new tab document for people who want a clean, efficient and productive homepage that is totally in their control and can be used on all the devices with cross-browser compatibility.

 ## Working

 It basically works by the predefined `config.json` file present in the root directory.
 The `config.json` provides the default attributes for the homepage.
-The default settings can be ovveridden using the 'Settings' and 'Add Quick Link' Interface provided in the footer.
+The default settings can be overidden using the 'Settings' and 'Add Quick Link' interface provided in the footer.
 It is implemented using HTML5 LocalStorage.

 ### config.json Options